MarkBoben/Linux_Task_01_Mark_Boben/README.md

 - It supports anonymization tools like **Tor** and **Proxychains** natively.
 - The terminal allows fast, precise, and scriptable operations that GUI tools cannot match.
 - Most real-world attack and defense environments (servers, cloud, IoT) run on Linux, making it essential to understand.

+---
+Submitted as part of White Band Associates IT Internship Program